center-for-humans-and-machines/algorithmic-institutions/reports/humanlike_manager.md

 We also investigate the behavior of larger and smaller groups and found relative low deviation in both, behavior of the group as well as the behavior of the manager.
-A detailed discussion of the comparision of artificial groups and real group follows in the seciont "Comparision".
+A detailed discussion of the comparision of artificial groups and real group follows in the section "Comparision".

 Finally, we compare the average punishments conditioned on the contribution of the respective group member, between human manager and our human like manager